 Bookmark website and businesses like yours or set alerts for competitor’s content.
 It’s always good to see what content they’re producing and how yours compares.
 Sites like Buzzsumo help you identify what content is trending and what their share metrics look like.
 Use these as inspiration for your content pieces.
 This will also help you find writers for you if you don’t have an in-house copywriter.

 Every single email you send should always add value to the customer’s life.
 Whether it’s an inspirational quote, a free guide, a link to a useful tool or a discount code to try your product – always ask yourself – “If I read this, would I feel it added value to my life?”

 Think about the kind of content you like to consume on Facebook for instance.
 Use that to position your content to be educational and informative where it needs to be but also have some fun with it to keep people engaged.

 Partner with Professionals

 The jury is out, and many businesses have been found guilty of publishing skint articles for the sake of improving their SEO.
-Google are all over it and are now penalising websites who do publish undernourished articles.
+Google is all over it and is now penalising websites who do publish undernourished articles.

-To ensure you’re Seek out professionals who can add insights, stories and information from their experience.
-It can add a layer of credibility to your piece and opens collaboration opportunities for future.
+To ensure you’re Seek out professionals who can add insights, stories, and information from their experience.
+It can add a layer of credibility to your piece and opens collaboration opportunities for the future.

 The Right Team